cossacklabs/product-docs/acra/acra-in-depth/architecture/sql_proxy.md

 AcraWebConfig — helper tool that provides web UI through which you can reconfigure some AcraServer options at runtime.

 Redis — another storage for keys.
-When configured, AcraServer will request keys it cannot find in keystore (directory in filesystem) from Redis.
+When configured, AcraTranslator will request keys from Redis (in addition to keystore directory in filesystem).
 It can also use Redis to store data needed for [tokenization feature]({{< ref "acra/security-controls/tokenization/_index.md" >}}) to work.

 # What are architectural considerations?